South Africa May 28-June 2, June 2023

 Union Buildings are one of the centres of political life in South Africa; “The Buildings” and “Arcadia” have become metonyms for the South African government.
 It has become an iconic landmark of Pretoria and an emblem of democracy.

-Built from light sandstone in the English monumental style, are 285 m long and in a semi-circular shape, with the two wings at the sides, this serves to represent the union of a formerly divided people.
+Built from light sandstone in the English monumental style, is 285 m long and in a semi-circular shape, with two wings at the sides, this serves to represent the union of a formerly divided people.
 The clock chimes are identical to those of Big Ben in London.
-The east and west wings, as well as the twin-domed towers, represent two languages, English and Afrikaans, and the inner court was designed and built to symbolise the Union of South Africa.
+The east and west wings, as well as the twin-domed towers, represent two languages, English and Afrikaans, and the inner court was designed and built to symbolize the Union of South Africa.

 The building was sited on a disused quarry, which now makes up the amphitheatre.
 The matching statues on top of the domed towers are Atlas, holding up the world and the statue on the domed rostrum in the amphitheatre between the wings is Mercury.